Awesomeware/goblin-wrangler/backend/README.md

 away.
 So for now the whole backend is contained in 'backend' and 'web' for a backend service and web SPA respectively.

 Built by Google Cloud Build as an image to be run by Cloud Run.
+Yerp.